 Our service is provided from four regions in order to give our customers options for where their data is stored, and to enable them to comply with data privacy location requirements.

-You can use the HighBond service from anywhere in the world and choose from one of five data centers to store your data:
+You can use the HighBond service from anywhere in the world and choose from one of seven data centers to store your data:

 Data is stored and replicated across state-of-the-art data centers operated by Amazon Web Services (AWS).
 Specifically, data is physically stored in RDS databases on AWS EBS storage blocks attached to dedicated Amazon EC2 server instances.